CodrinSocol/BIM-Master-Thesis/README.md

 Running this command will generate the following files:
 - `/data/daily_processed/deribit_eth_perp_<date>.npz`
 - `/data/snapshots/deribit_eth_perp_<date>_eod.npz`
+- _for each day in January 2025, one file will be generated_
+- _the date format should be `YYYY-MM-DD` (e.g. `2025-01-14`)_

 These files can then directly be used to create a `HFTBacktest` agent instance.

 ## Alternative Data sources
-The `HFTBacktest` library supports other data source, such as from Binance.
+The `HFTBacktest` library supports other data source, such as by connecting to the [Binance Data API](https://www.binance.com/en/binance-api).
 This is out of scope for this research.
 However, if you want to test this agent with other data inputs, please follow the [Data Preparation tutorials](https://hftbacktest.readthedocs.io/en/latest/tutorials/Data%20Preparation.html) from the `HFTBacktest` library.